-You must be over 21 to go to this event, like many other such events in Dubai, and they do check on entry so remember to bring your passport with you!
+You must be over 21 to go to this event, like many other such events in Dubai.
+They do check on entry so remember to bring your passport with you!
 You walk through a little bamboo tunnel, past the main bar area, which looked pretty lively and was showing sports, down through to the pool, which is located just behind the beach.

-We paid our entry and received our wristbands just before 8, but they wouldn’t serve any drinks to us until 8 on the dot.
+We paid our entry and received our wristbands just before 8.
+However they wouldn’t serve any drinks to us until 8 on the dot.

 Barasti beach pool

-They had even provided a large round watermelon float and two kiwi half floats for people to mess about with which was very welcome – I may be slightly obsessed with pool floats!
+They had even provided a large round watermelon float in the pool.
+Plus two kiwi half floats for people to mess about with which was very welcome.
+I may be slightly obsessed with pool floats!

-While we were waiting for the clock to reach 8, I went for a walk around the pool.
-The DJ booth is at the back opposite the bar and there were actual tiki style flame torches everywhere, which I thought was a very cool touch.
+While we were waiting for the clock to reach 8 for the Barasti tropicana pool party to officially begin, I went for a walk around the pool.
+The DJ booth is at the back opposite the bar and there were actual tiki style flame torches everywhere.
+Which I thought was a very cool touch.

-The pool was lit underneath, which was handy for extra light and photo taking as well as being able to better spot the islands so you didn’t bash into them accidentally when swimming.
+The pool was lit underneath.
+This was handy for extra light and photo taking.
+As well as being able to better spot the islands so you didn’t bash into them accidentally when swimming.

-For the included drinks, you could get beer, spirit and mixers, shots of tequila and sambuca, and they had four different cocktails to choose from.
-I can’t remember what they all were (really need to get better at making notes when drinking!) but they definitely had blue lagoon and a rum based Mai Tai type cocktail on offer.
+For the included drinks, you could get beer, spirit and mixers, shots of tequila and sambuca.
+And they had four different cocktails to choose from.
+I can’t remember what they all were sadly.
+Sidenote, really need to get better at making notes when drinking!
+But they definitely had blue lagoon and a rum based Mai Tai type cocktail on offer.

-There was a pretty good spread put on for the BBQ, which was located back towards the entrance to the pool and set out buffet style.
+There was a pretty good spread put on for the BBQ.
+This was located back towards the entrance to the pool and set out buffet style.
 There was plenty of salads to choose from, as well as breads.
-There were also lots of different BBQ meats on offer, as well as some random buffet food like calamari rings, chicken nugget type things and breaded cheese bites.
-The vegetarian option weirdly enough was pizza, which may not be typical BBQ food but I wasn’t to complain in this case!
+There were also lots of different BBQ meats on offer.
+As well as some random buffet food like calamari rings, chicken nugget type things and breaded cheese bites.
+The vegetarian option weirdly enough was pizza.
+Pizza may not be typical BBQ food but I wasn’t to complain in this case!

-We both loaded our plates fairly soon after they had finished setting the food out, and were joined by a small cat that seemed pretty interested in any leftovers we might have for it.
-You were able to go up and refill your plate as much as you wanted during the time the food was out, which was most of the three hours, with it being ready for guests just after 8.
+We both loaded our plates fairly soon after they had finished setting the food out.
+Then were joined by a small cat that seemed pretty interested in any leftovers we might have for it.
+You were able to go up and refill your plate as much as you wanted during the time the food was out.
+Which was most of the three hours, with it being ready for guests just after 8.

-The evening was a chilled kind of party vibe, with people hopping in and out of the pool and chatting mostly in large groups.
-We spoke to a few people at the bar and did shots with some people but mostly hung out just by ourselves.
-It wasn’t overly busy, there were probably only 50-60 people that night, which was good as it meant there was plenty of space and seating for everyone but maybe a bit less lively than it may otherwise be.
+The evening was a chilled kind of party vibe, with people hopping in and out of the pool and chatting, mostly in large groups.
+We spoke to a few people at the bar and did shots with some people but generally hung out just by ourselves.
+It wasn’t overly busy, there were probably only 50-60 people that night.
+Which was good as it meant there was plenty of space and seating for everyone.
+But maybe a bit less lively than it may otherwise be.